 And again, if blogging is more than a hobby for you and you want to make a living with it, you need to pick a niche that is both popular and craved for, and money making.
 So before you start a blog solely based on your interests and experiences, take time to research the popularity and the money making potentials of your niche.

 If you’ve come up with a profitable niche idea, you’ve basically done the most important part of the work.
 The next step is setting up your domain and hosting — this is the easiest phase in starting a profitable niche blog.
+If you’re short on cash, you can learn how to finance your website.)

 A domain name is the name of your website.
 For example, the domain name of our website is “LiveaBusinessLife.com”.